-Besides having beautiful aesthetics, your Instagram should provide clear links to your website, online shows or other social media profiles.
+Besides having beautiful aesthetics, your Instagram should provide clear links to your website, online shows, or other social media profiles.
 You can even optimize your Instagram traffic through that single link on your Instagram bio: Linktree is a great free tool to achieve this.

 6. Reach out to people directly

 Take time to research and then contact individuals who might be interested in purchasing your work.
 Send visuals that speak for themselves along with a brief introduction.
-If someone decides to respond, try to reply quickly, engage proactively to set up a call or meeting at their convenience.
+If someone decides to respond, try to reply quickly, and engage proactively to set up a call or meeting at their convenience.

 It’s imperative to also include a link to your website!
 If your database of art lovers is getting bigger and bigger, you can use email marketing services such as Sendinblue and Mailchimp to stay in touch.